nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-start-building-a-react-native-application.md

 Let's talk a little bit more about React and the fundamental building blocks of React.
 You'll notice the very first thing we're doing is creating a `React.Component`.
 Everything in React is a component.

-If we go and we look at some examples of this on the web.If this was just a UI...All this is is it's an iTunes app that's built with React.
+We can go and look at some examples of this on the web.
+All this is is an iTunes app that's built with React.
 You'll notice if we go ahead and look at what things are components, you'll notice that we have lots of components.
 Everything is a component.
 The darker the red is, the more nested the components are.

 ![Components on a webpage](../images/react-start-building-a-react-native-application-components-on-webpage.png)